imko/meta-m28/README.md

-# Openembedded BSP Layer for the Denx M28
+## Denx M28 SOC BSP-Layer for the YoctoProject

     Version: 0.1.0